 Research Paper: Annotated Bibliography and Topic Selection Assignment

 The student will complete this assignment using the template provided in Blackboard.
 This assignment will prepare the student for the Research Paper.
 The student must select a topic and at least 5 journal articles to review (including at least 3 that are fewer than 10 years old).
 Each journal article must be at least 3 pages.
 Each reference must be cited in current Turabian format.
 The instructor’s approval of the topic choice will serve as the grade for this assignment unless otherwise noted.
-(MLOs: A, C, F)
+(CLO: A, C)

 Research Paper: Outline Assignment